The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Summary

 \item Regardless of $M_d$, the inclination distribution of planetesimals does not follow a Rayleigh profile, and the vertical density profile differs from a Gaussian.
 In the presence of a secular resonance, the disk harbors both dynamically cold and hot populations, rendering the inclination distribution bimodal and the vertical density profile akin to the sum of two Gaussians with different widths.

 \end{enumerate}

 More generally, the current state of affairs in the modelling of planet--debris disk interactions warrants a cautious approach.
 Our results show that the disk's gravity -- often neglected without justification -- plays an important dynamical role, even when the disk is less massive than the planet.
 At best, this oversight can compromise the accuracy of inferred planetary parameters; at worst, it leads to misleading interpretations of planetary system formation and evolution.
 A similar oversight persists in observational modelling, where Gaussian assumptions with constant $\mathcal{H}(R)$ are common for vertical profiles; we advocate instead for fitting non-Gaussian profiles and allowing for radial variations in aspect ratios.

-In closing, we note that this work lays the foundation for a more comprehensive numerical investigation, which we will undertake in future work, into the vertical structures imparted on non-zero-mass disks by planets.
+In closing, we note that this work serves as a primer, offering a simplified analytical framework for exploring the role of disk gravity in misaligned planet--debris disk systems.
+Acknowledging its strengths and limitations, it provides a useful guide for identifying which planet--disc parameters and dynamical regimes merit the computational investment of more comprehensive studies, whether via N-body simulations or specialized secular ``N-ring'' approaches \citep[e.g.,][]{hahn2003, Touma2009, Paper2}.